somefunAgba/autosgm/README.md

 ```
 ****

-Using PyTorch, you have constructed a neural network called `mmn`,
+Using PyTorch, say you have constructed a neural network called `mmn`,
 you can then: call an instance of the loaded AutoSGM, pass in the parameters of the model `mmn.parameters()`, and set other options.
 ```
 optimizer = AutoSGM(mnn.parameters(), spe=len(train_dataloader))